-(iv) Interest rate sensitivity
+(d) Interest rate sensitivity

-The Company has no significant exposure at February 29, 2020 and February 28, 2019 to interest rate risk through its financial instruments.
+The Company has no significant exposure at February 28, 2021 and February 29, 2020 to interest rate risk through its financial instruments.

 18. Commitments and contingencies

 From time to time, the Company may be exposed to claims and legal actions in the normal course of business, some of which may be initiated by the Company.